Aidkit Logo

 You’re in control:

-• Manage choices anytime in our Cookie Preferences (link in footer).
+• Manage choices anytime, including turning off Marketing and identity tracking, in Cookie Preferences (link also in footer).

 • Adjust settings in your browser to block or delete cookies.

-Please note, blocking categories may impact your experience on our website.
+Please note, blocking categories may impact your experience on our Site.

 Does AidKit respond to Do Not Track signals?